topmonks/heureka-extension/README.md

 # Just PoC
 While buing product on Alza.cz this extension will check product price on Heureka.cz and prompt you to buy product on it instead.
+But only if the product is cheaper on Heureka.

 ## How to install to Chrome
 1. Download repository as ZIP file